mddazure/azure-vwan-microhack/README.md

 :point_right: From "unprotected" VNETs Spoke 3 and Spoke 4

-On spoke-3-vm, traceroute and browse to each of the Spokes (172.16.(1)(2)(4).4) and to the Branch (10.0.1.4).
+On spoke-3-vm, traceroute and curl to each of the Spokes (172.16.(1)(2)(4).4) and to the Branch (10.0.1.4).

-:question: Do all browser connections succeed, what are the first hop addresses?
+:question: Do all curl connections succeed, what are the first hop addresses?

 On spoke-3-vm, traceroute and browse to www.bing.com.